MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-plan-actions.md

 ## Actions list

-This is list of all available actions and what they can do.
+This is a list of all available actions and what they can do.

 Action           | Description
 -----------------|------------